-Assists in maintaining water quality by flushing specified areas of the system, overseeing the Cross-Connection Control program which includes the testing and rebuilding the backflow assemblies as well as performing inspections of large meter (3"+) and fire service (private hydrant and sprinkler systems) connections through our permitting process.
+These professionals help maintain water quality by flushing specified areas of the system, overseeing the Cross-Connection Control program, which includes testing and rebuilding backflow assemblies, as well as performing inspections of large meters (3"+) and fire service connections (private hydrant and sprinkler systems) through our permitting process.

 Cross-Connection Control and Backflow Prevention

 Cross-Connection Control is the prevention of actual or potential connections between the public water supply and a source of contamination or pollution.
-Backflow prevention is a means to prevent the unwanted reversal of flow from an end user's water system back into the public water supply through the installation of a backflow prevention device.
+Backflow prevention devices prevent the unwanted reversal of flow from an end user's water system back into the public water supply.

 The Technical Services section provides expert consultation for installation of backflow prevention devices of industrial, commercial, and residential applications for domestic, fire protection, and irrigation systems.
 Water connections are assessed for the degree of hazard they present and backflow preventer requirements are determined by city staff.

-The Cross-Connection Control Program serves as a technical reference to policy requirements and industry standards.
-For more information, please call the Cross Connection Control section at
+The Cross-Connection Control Program serves as a technical reference for policy requirements and industry standards.
+For more information, please call the Cross Connection Control section at 336-771-5130.

 Cross-Connection Control Program [pdf/533kb/8p]

 Test & Maintenance Report eff.
 July 2019 [pdf/1p]